 Harry raised an eyebrow.

 ‘Potions is later in the week,’ Harry said.
-‘And that’s not even close to being true, I couldn’t confidently take anything except charms, transfiguration, and defence without revision, though I might be able to have a stab at arithmancy and runes if I was completely unconcerned about my OWLs.’
+‘And that’s not even close to being true, I couldn’t confidently take anything except Charms, Transfiguration, and Defence without revision, though I might be able to have a stab at Arithmancy and Runes if I were completely unconcerned about my OWLs.’

 ‘You’re not getting into the spirit of things, Harry,’ Katie complained.
-‘I was frantic in my OWL year, not only were you doing your best to die in some stupid tournament, but Mad-Eye Moody set our exam.
-Angelina had to slip me alcohol before our defence exam to calm me down.’
+‘I was frantic in my OWL year.
+Not only were you doing your best to die in some stupid tournament, but Mad-Eye Moody taught us nothing to do with the exam.
+Angelina had to slip me alcohol before our Defence exam to calm me down.’

 Katie shivered and wriggled her toes against his palm, then pouted.
 ‘Neither am I.’

 Katie’s face fell.
 ‘I’m sorry about her.’
-She glanced at Nev, then ooched closer.
+She glanced at Nev and scooted closer.
 ‘She’s not happy about how close we are after that article.’